Google has a long history of algorithm updates that focus on improving the user-friendliness of websites.

 How do I check my core web vitals?

-How do you fix the Core Web Vitals and prevent CLS?
+How do you fix the Core Web Vitals of my eCommerce store?